laila-chammaa/Page-Animations-With-Javascript/README.md

-created some animations with GSAP
+created some animations with GSAP TimelineMax

 ![](animation-gif.gif)